mrforsyte/python_kb_obsidian/KB_Python/Enumerate.md

 ## Understanding _enumerate()_
 it's built-in function - no importing required, available from standard Python library.
-Requires object that supports iteration
+Requires object that supports iteration which is described  here [[Iterators]]